drardito/Blending_Learning/Blended_Learning_Presentations.md

 ##Game of Life Science
 https://www.icloud.com/iw/#keynote/BAKDFtlvNA0Y2_tncxOBtBefdSAvAOOUgPSE/Game_of_Life_Science_NYSCATE_2014

 This is a case study that describes a self-directed, blended learning experience for 8th grade Life Scinece students conducted over two school years.
+It documents the process and tools used to establish the learning environment.

 ##Connectivism
 http://www.slideshare.net/Downes/connectivism-and-personal-learning